CTS COVID-19 Policy – Updated August 15, 2022

 II.
 Scope/Applicability

-This policy applies to all graduate and non-degree students who attend classes on campus or who plan to be on campus for any reason beginning September 5, 2022.
+This policy applies to all graduate and non-degree students who attend classes on campus or who plan to be on campus and all employees who will be working on campus beginning April 1, 2023.
 Students refers to persons enrolled at CTS and ACTS (Association of Chicago Theological Schools) students who opt to take CTS in-person courses.
-CTS classes for Fall 2022 begin Tuesday, September 6.

 IV.
 Policy Modification